shawn-sterling/graphios/README.md

 (1) graphios.cfg
 ----------------

+The default location for graphios.cfg is in /etc/graphios/graphios.cfg, it also checks the same directory as the graphios.py is.

-Your graphios.cfg can live anywhere you want, you just need to modify your init script to match.
-If no config is found it will use the some directory as the graphios.py is in.
-The pip installer/rpm/deb will put it in /etc/graphios/graphios.cfg
+Your graphios.cfg can live anywhere you want, but if it's not in the above locations you will need to modify your init script to match.

 Out of the box, it enables the carbon back-end and sends pickled metrics to 127.0.0.1:2004.
 It also specifies the location of the graphios log and spool